Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/IO_Design/Single_bank_source_synchronous_design/README.md

 1. Clone the tutorial to get all the source files.

-3. Create a separate directory named Versal_ssync_rxtx_intrfce_sb to build the new project.
+2. Create a separate directory named Versal_ssync_rxtx_intrfce_sb to build the new project.
-4. Launch the Vivado tools 2020.2 or later from the newly created directory.
+3. Launch the Vivado tools 2020.2 or later from the newly created directory.
-5. Under Quick Start, select **Create Project**.
+4. Under Quick Start, select **Create Project**.
-6. Click **Next** for the prompt to Create a New Vivado Project and use Versal_ssync_rxtx_intrfce_sb for the name of the project. *Deselect* **Create a project subdirectory**.
+5. Click **Next** for the prompt to Create a New Vivado Project and use Versal_ssync_rxtx_intrfce_sb for the name of the project. *Deselect* **Create a project subdirectory**.
-7. Click **Next**.
+1. Click **Next**.
 For Project Type, select **RTL project**.
 Deselect **Do not specify sources at this time**.
-8. Add the source files from the Design folder under the Single_bank_source_synchronous_design folder.
+2. Add the source files from the Design folder under the Single_bank_source_synchronous_design folder.
-9. Add the files toplevel_sb.sv, Prbs_Any.vhd, and Prbs_RxTx.vhd.
+3. Add the files toplevel_sb.sv, Prbs_Any.vhd, and Prbs_RxTx.vhd.
 Make sure the Library is set to xil_defaultlib, and the files are used for synthesis and simulation by setting them under the HDL Source For column.
-10. Similarly, add the files toplevel_testbench_sb.sv and toplevel_sim_sb.sv from the Simulation folder under the Single_bank_source_synchronous_design folder.
+1. Similarly, add the files toplevel_testbench_sb.sv and toplevel_sim_sb.sv from the Simulation folder under the Single_bank_source_synchronous_design folder.
 Make sure the Library is set to xil_defaultlib and the file is used only for simulation by setting it under the HDL Source For column.
-11. Select **Scan and add RTL include files into project** and **Copy sources into project**.
+2. Select **Scan and add RTL include files into project** and **Copy sources into project**.
 Set the Target Language to **Verilog** and the Simulator Language to **Mixed**.
-12. Click **Next** to proceed to adding the constraint files.
+3. Click **Next** to proceed to adding the constraint files.
-13. Add the file toplevel_sb.xdc from the Constraints folder under the single_bank_source_synchronous_design folder.
+4. Add the file toplevel_sb.xdc from the Constraints folder under the single_bank_source_synchronous_design folder.
 Select **Copy constraints files into project**.
-14. Click **Next** to select the part for the project.
+1. Click **Next** to select the part for the project.
 Select part **xcvc1902-vsva2197-2MP-e-S** for the reference designs and click **Next**.
-15. On the summary page for the project, make sure all the details match the settings and then click **Finish**.
+2. On the summary page for the project, make sure all the details match the settings and then click **Finish**.
-16. The Vivado tools should create a project and display the hierarchy of the files under the Sources folder.
+3. The Vivado tools should create a project and display the hierarchy of the files under the Sources folder.
 </details>

-<h2>Clock Source (clock_gen) Setup</h2>
+## Clock Source (clock_gen) Setup

 <details>
    <summary>Click to expand</summary>

 The VCK190 board has an I2C programmable SI570 low-jitter 3.3V LVDS differential oscillator
 (U3) connected to the GC inputs of U1 LPDDR4_2 interface bank 705.
 The LPDDR4_CLK2_P
-and LPDDR4_CLK2_N series capacitor coupled clock signals are connected to XCVC1902 ACAP U1 pins AW27 and AY27, respectively.
+and LPDDR4_CLK2_N series capacitor coupled clock signals are connected to XCVC1902 Adaptive SoC U1 pins AW27 and AY27, respectively.
 At power-up, this clock defaults to an output frequency of 200.000 MHz.
 User applications or the system controller can change the output frequency within the range of 10 MHz to 945 MHz through the I2C bus interface.
 Power cycling the